-“De novo” breast cancer refers to breast cancer that’s first diagnosed when it has already spread outside of the breast to distant parts of the body.
+De novo metastatic breast cancer refers to breast cancer that doctors diagnose for the first time after it has already spread outside of the breast to distant parts of the body.

 Read on to learn more about de novo MBC.

 Early diagnosis and treatment are important for preventing the spread of breast cancer.
-Delays in diagnosis and treatment may lead to de novo MBC.
+Delays in diagnosis and treatment

-Doctors may also recommend screening for younger women who have increased risk for breast cancer due to family history.
+Doctors may also recommend screening for younger women who have an increased risk for breast cancer due to family history.

 However, not all women follow the recommendations to get breast cancer screenings.
-Also, mammograms sometimes fail to detect breast tumors.
+Also, mammograms

 Some people do develop noticeable symptoms of breast cancer but don’t seek treatment soon enough to get an early diagnosis.
 Many people face barriers to accessing screening services or visiting a doctor when they have symptoms.